taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [gradio-chatbot](https://github.com/weaigc/gradio-chatbot) -  A tool that can automatically convert 🤗 Huggingface Spaces,魔搭创空间 and Gradio ChatBot into free APIs.
 Supports GPT4Free,ChatGPT,Llama2,MPT,Falcon Chat,ChatGLM,通义千问 and many other chatbot like spaces.
  * [ChatGpt-Web](https://github.com/79e/chatgpt-web) - A commercially-viable ChatGpt web application built with React. 使用React搭建的一款可商业化的ChatGpt Web应用。
  * [word-GPT-Plus](https://github.com/kuingsmile/word-gpt-plus) - Word GPT Plus is a word add-in which integrates the chatGPT model into Microsoft Word.
 Both official and web api is supported.
+ * [chat-with-your-doc](https://github.com/linjungz/chat-with-your-doc) - Chat with your docs in PDF/PPTX/DOCX format, using LangChain and GPT4/ChatGPT from both Azure OpenAI Service and OpenAI
+ * [OpenAi-ChatGPT-Bot](https://github.com/darkmakerofc/openai-chatgpt-bot) - Open Ai ChatGPT Bot By DarkMakerofc(   Mr  Nima ) & Team , You Can Expirience ChatGPT on Your Whatsapp.

 |Name|GitHub Stars|Language|License|